Neutron star matter based on a parity doublet model including the $a_0(980)$ meson: effect of (980) to the symmetry energy

 Since the $\rho$ contribution $S_{\rho}$ depends on $n_B$ as shown in Eq.~(\ref{Srho}), the symmetry energy in the $a_0$ model increases with increasing density more rapidly than in the no-$a_0$ model.
 The difference between the $a_0$ model and the no-$a_0$ model becomes transparent for smaller $m_0$, since the Yukawa coupling of $a_0$ is larger for smaller $m_0$.

-At the end of this section, we investigate the effect of higher-order terms in the large $N_c$ expansion for the six-point interaction on the symmetry energy by taking $\lambda_6' = \pm \lambda_6$.
+In addition, we investigate the effect of higher-order terms in the large $N_c$ expansion for the six-point interaction on the symmetry energy by taking $\lambda_6' = \pm \lambda_6$.
 The results of the symmetry energies with different values of $\lambda_{6}'$ are shown in Fig.~\ref{symmetryenergylau6p}.

 We can see that the difference between the symmetry energies for models with the same $m_0$ and $L_0$ is small, which indicates that the effect of $\lambda_6'$ on the symmetry energy is small.
 Notice also that the difference becomes smaller for larger $m_0$, due to a smaller $a_0$(980) effect.